ihavalyova/DiAtomic/README.md

 <!-- https://mybinder.org/v2/gh/ihavalyova/DiAtomic/master -->

 DiAtomic is an open-source library written in Python with useful routines for performing various computations of diatomic molecules.
 It supports object-oriented approach with easy to use functionality and efficiently vectorized code.
 It can be used to:
-- compute the energy eigenvalues and eigenvectors for
+- compute the energy eigenvalues and eigenvectors (by solving the radial Schrodinger equation) for
   - single non-interacting electronic state
   - system of arbitrary number of coupled electronic states

-  by solving the radial Schrodinger equation
-- compute the transition frequencies and line intensities when PECs or term values are available
+- compute the transition frequencies and line intensities when either PECs or term values are available
 - fit of the computed energy levels to the experimental data

 **To install**: call Python pip from the command line: